Property Tax office in Gdańsk, City Hall – Podatek od nieruchomości, Urząd Miejski w Gdańsku

 FINDING THE PROPERTY TAX OFFICE INSIDE THE CITY HALL

 Upon entering the City Hall of Gdańsk, it seems to be common for the porters to approach those who look lost, like I did, to see whether they need any help with finding the right office.

-In my not-so-fluent Polish, I asked a porter where the property tax office was, and he directed me to go up the stairs to the second floor and turn right at the top of the stairs.
-From there, it was a fair old walk to room 253 – the property tax office.
+In my rusty Polish, I asked a porter where the property tax office was.
+He directed me to go up the stairs to the second floor and turn right at the top of the stairs.
+From there, it’s a fair old walk to room 253 – the property tax office.

 The City Hall is a huge maze, but most of the main offices, such as the registry office and the property tax office, are well signposted.

 Unlike the registry office, where you have to take a ticket from a ticket machine to join the queue, getting seen at the property tax office is dependent only on the organisation and honesty of visitors.